From my book Frozen Moments—Poverty is the biggest crime.

 Workers assembled outside the pit office in the open space and shouted, “Inqilab, Zindabad (Long live the revolution).
 Bharat Mata Ki Jai ho (Victory for Mother India).”

-After hearing these words of a dhoti kurta-clad person, a gathering of workers shouted, “Inqilab, Zindabad (Long live the revolution).
+After hearing these words of a dhoti-kurta-clad person, a gathering of workers shouted, “Inqilab, Zindabad (Long live the revolution).
 Jain, Murdabad (Down), Murdabad (Down).
 Bharat Mata Ki Jai ho (Victory for Mother India).”

-With each threatening to Mr. Jain by wrestler type dhoti kurta-clad man, a gathering of workers shouted in a frenzy, ” Jain, Murdabad (Down), Murdabad (Down).”
+With each threat from Mr. Jain by a wrestler-type dhoti-kurta-clad man, a gathering of workers shouted in a frenzy, “Jain, Murdabad (Down), Murdabad (Down).”

 Workers were shouting in a full frenzy now, “Inqilab, Zindabad (Long live the revolution).”